rprosser08/SmartMirror/README.md

 Finally, you will run the code from the startScreen.py file and enter in your zip code on the start screen and press enter.

 ## TODO
-- Change over the weather data from the hourly forecast to the current weather
 - Formatting the user screens

 ## References